jdunkerley/jdunkerley/AWS Developer.md

 - Still use prefix if absolutely needed...
 - To block unencrypted uploda need to us Bucket Policy Denying if no `x-amz-server-side-encryption`
 - 503 errors can be when have millions of versions of a file - check inventory
+- CloudFront TTL use minimum TTL and origin can add Cache-Control or Expires headers

 # Serverless Computing